Shore Sweep

 • Sledge hammer (for pounding in stakes)

-• Tarp to keep your boat clean.
+• Tarp to keep your boat clean

 Our annual Shore Sweep event spans the entire lake and averages 140,000 pounds of trash and over 1,000 volunteers annually.
 But you do not have to wait for this event to help keep our lake clean.
-Get Involved with cleaning up Lake Lanier’s shorelines – you never know what you will find.
-Additionally, if you see an area on the lake that has lots of trash, floats and debris please pin drop the location and report it to LLA.
+Get Involved with cleaning up Lake Lanier’s shorelines anytime of the year – you never know what you will find.

 Shore Sweep 2020 Play Video